-- (1) If a visually impaired person has lawful possession or lawful use of a copy (the "master copy") of the whole or part of - (a) a literary, dramatic, musical or artistic work; or - (b) a published edition,
+(1) If a visually impaired person has lawful access to a copy (the "master copy") of the whole or part of a literary, dramatic, musical or artistic work, whether published or otherwise made available, that is not accessible to the person because of the impairment, it is not an infringement of copyright in the work for an accessible copy

-- (2) Paragraph (1) shall not apply if the master copy is of a musical work, or part of a musical work, and the making of an accessible copy would involve recording a performance of the work or part of it. - (3) Paragraph (1) shall not apply in relation to the making of an accessible copy for a particular visually impaired person if, or to the extent that, copies of the copyright work are commercially available, by or with the authority of the copyright owner, in a form that is accessible to that person. - (4) An accessible copy made under this Article must be accompanied by - (a) a statement that it is made under this Article; and - (b) a sufficient acknowledgement. - (5) If a person makes an accessible copy on behalf of a visually impaired person under this Article and charges for it, the sum charged must not exceed the cost of making and supplying the copy. - (6) If a person holds an accessible copy made under paragraph (1) when he or she is not entitled to have it made under that paragraph, the copy shall be treated as an infringing copy, unless he or she is a person falling within paragraph (7)(b). - (7) A person who holds an accessible copy made under paragraph (1) may transfer it to - (a) a visually impaired person entitled to have the accessible copy made under paragraph (1); or - (b) a person who has lawful possession of the master copy and intends to transfer the accessible copy to a person falling within subparagraph (a). - (8) The transfer by a person ("V") of an accessible copy made under paragraph (1) to another person ("T") shall be an infringement of copyright by V unless V has reasonable grounds for believing that T is a person falling within paragraph (7)(a) or (b). - (9) If an accessible copy which would be an infringing copy but for this Article is subsequently dealt with - (a) it shall be treated as an infringing copy for the purposes of that dealing; and - (b) if that dealing infringes copyright, it shall be treated as an infringing copy for all subsequent purposes. - (10) In paragraph (9), "dealt with" means sold or let for hire or offered or exposed for sale or hire or communicated to the public.
+- of the master copy to be made by the person, or on the person's behalf, for the person's personal use.3 - (2) Paragraph (1) shall not apply if the master copy is of a musical work, or part of a musical work, and the making of an accessible copy would involve recording a performance of the work or part of it. - (3) - (4) An accessible copy made under this Article must be accompanied by - (a) a statement that it is made under this Article; and - (b) a sufficient acknowledgement. - (5) If a person makes an accessible copy on behalf of a visually impaired person under this Article and charges for it, the sum charged must not exceed the cost of making and supplying the copy. - (6) If a person holds an accessible copy made under paragraph (1) when he or she is not entitled to have it made under that paragraph, the copy shall be treated as an infringing copy, unless he or she is a person falling within paragraph (7)(b). - (7) A person who holds an accessible copy made under paragraph (1) may transfer it to - (a) a visually impaired person entitled to have the accessible copy made under paragraph (1); or - (b) a person who has lawful access of the master copy and intends to transfer the accessible copy to a person falling within sub-paragraph (a).5 - (8) The transfer by a person ("V") of an accessible copy made under paragraph (1) to another person ("T") shall be an infringement of copyright by V unless V has reasonable grounds for believing that T is a person falling within paragraph (7)(a) or (b). - (9) If an accessible copy which would be an infringing copy but for this Article is subsequently dealt with - (a) it shall be treated as an infringing copy for the purposes of that dealing; and - (b) if that dealing infringes copyright, it shall be treated as an infringing copy for all subsequent purposes. - (10) In paragraph (9), "dealt with" means sold or let for hire or offered or exposed for sale or hire or communicated to the public.